-Well that was it!!
+Well, that was it!!
 I added three coats of poly and all done… and for only 27 bucks!!
-So, total dining room redo has only cost $147…that is for a table and a bench!!
+So, the total dining room redo has only cost $147…that is for a table and a bench!!
 That is amazing!!
 I love it!!
 Now maybe I can decide on a rug and find the money for it in my couch cushions!!
 Hahaha!!

 If you build one of your own I would love to see it…you can email me pictures at [email protected] or tag me in your photo on Facebook or Instagram!!
 Whatever you build or craft I just hope you LOVE every minute of it!!